jd28/rollnw/issues/smalls-first-rmlui-managed-lists.md

 The observed body-part inputs are:

 - one live creature handle;
-- one ordered batch of 20 editor rows from Smalls;
+- one ordered batch of 19 editor rows from Smalls (the robe slot is not part of this editor);
 - one sparse option batch containing integer keys and display text; and
 - fixed-height popup geometry showing at most ten rows plus bounded overscan.